-Nonvoting members: Standing Committees: Karen Slusher, awards; Nancy Y. Smith, contests; Kim Green, certification; Aaron Manfull, digital media; Evelyn Lauer, publications/public relations chair; Jonathan Rogers, professional outreach chair.
-Special Committees: Nina Quintana, career and technical education; Rebecca Pollard, Journalist of the Year; Patrick Johnson, mentoring program; Editors: Erin Coggins, social media editor; Bradley Wilson, C:JET editor.
+Nonvoting members: Standing Committees: Karen Slusher, awards chair; Nancy Y. Smith, contests chair; Kim Green, certification chair; Aaron Manfull, digital media chair; Evelyn Lauer, publications/public relations chair; Jonathan Rogers, professional outreach chair.
+Special Committees: Nina Quintana, CTE chair; Rebecca Pollard, Journalist of the Year chair; Patrick Johnson, mentoring program chair; Editors: Erin Coggins, social media editor; Bradley Wilson, C:JET editor.
 Staff: Kelly Glasscock, executive director; Connie Fulkerson, administrative assistant; Liaisons: Laura Widmer, NSPA; Kate Klonowski, higher education

 Guest: Nikhil Moro, incoming director of the A.Q.
 Miller School of Journalism and Mass Communications at Kansas State University.